Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

     ```bash
     git clone https://github.com/Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler.git
     ```
+3. Verify that it worked.
+You should navigate to the directory in the file explorer or in the terminal and verify that the contents match those of the remote repository.

 #### 1.4.2.
 Using VSCode
 Alternatively, you can use VSCode's GUI to clone the repository.
 [This guide](https://code.visualstudio.com/docs/sourcecontrol/github) walks you through the extensions you need to install and any extra steps you need to take to be able to clone a repo in the GUI.